chicio/chicio.github.io/_posts/2019-01-03-swift-package-manager-linux-macos-create-library-executable.md

 authors: [fabrizio_duroni]
 ---

-*In this post I will talk about how to create a Swift library compatible with macOS and Linux*
+*In this post I will talk about how to create a Swift library compatible with macOS and Linux.*

 ---